MNeverOff/stripe-link-file-delivery/README.md

 7. Configure the Stripe Payment Link to point to the API Gateway URL for the `file-and-email-delivery` Lambda.
 8. Configure Brevo and your Static Site, get the Brevo Tempalte ID, API Key, insert the script to initiate the download from [download_url.html](/download_url.html), insert the Stripe Payment Link URL or Button embed.
 9. Use the Stripe Test mode to ensure that your customer path is working as expected and an email is sent out with the file download link.
+10. Replace the URL on your Static Website to point to the Live Stripe Payment Link.

 ## Variables